 Even those with perfect oral care can experience unexpected toothaches and pains.
 The term “full coverage dental insurance” refers to the plan’s ability to help cover a variety of different dental treatments and procedures.

 Full coverage dental insurance can help protect your wallet from unforeseen circumstances.
 Additionally, supplemental dental insurance can work with your primary plan to help offset out-of-pocket expenses.
 However, dental insurance works differently than other insurance types – so it’s crucial to understand how it works.

-One of the most important terms to understand when searching for a plan is the dental insurance waiting period.
-The length of the waiting period directly impacts how much money you will have to spend on treatments before benefits kick in.
-They range from year-long durations to dental insurance plans with no waiting period.
+The dental insurance waiting period is one of the most important terms to understand when searching for a plan.
+The length of the waiting period directly impacts how much money you will have to spend on treatments before benefits kick in.1

-Looking for little to no-wait dental insurance can help minimize the fees you may have to pay out of pocket.
+Dental insurance waiting periods range from year-long durations to no time at all.2 Finding little to no-wait dental insurance can help minimize the fees you may have to pay out of pocket.

-The dental insurance waiting period serves to keep costs down for all customers.
-If you visit the dentist before your waiting period is over, you may face substantial costs.
-Searching for dental insurance without a waiting period, or a short waiting period, can help prevent this situation from occurring.
+You may face substantial costs if you visit the dentist before your waiting period is over.
+Searching for dental insurance without a waiting period or with a short waiting period can help prevent this situation from occurring.

-For example, it may be difficult to find dental insurance with no waiting period for dentures.
-On the other hand, introductory treatments like x-rays, topical fluoride, and periodontal evaluations may not face a waiting period.
+It’s also important to note that some procedures within your dental insurance plan will have no waiting period, while other treatments do.4 For example, it may be difficult to find dental insurance with no waiting period for dentures.
+On the other hand, preventative care like x-rays, topical fluoride and periodontal evaluations may not face any waiting period.